Deep Learning in Asset Pricing: Estimation

+A Recurrent Neural Network (RNN) with Long-Short-Term-Memory (LSTM) estimates the hidden macroeconomic state variables.
+Instead of directly passing macroeconomic variables $I_t$ as covariates to the feedforward network, we extract their dynamic patterns with a specific RNN and only pass on a small number of hidden states capturing these dynamics.

+Many macroeconomic variables themselves are not stationary.
+Hence, we need to first perform transformations as suggested in \cite{mccracken2016fred}, which typically take the form of some difference of the time-series.
+There is no reason to assume that the pricing kernel has a Markovian structure with respect to the macroeconomic information, in particular after transforming them into stationary increments.
+For example, business cycles can affect pricing but the GDP growth of the last period is insufficient to learn if the model is in a boom or a recession.
+Hence, we need to include lagged values of the macroeconomic variables and find a way to extract the relevant information from a potentially large number of lagged values.

+As an illustration, we show in Figure \ref{fig:3macro} three examples of the complex dynamics in the macroeconomic time series that we include in our empirical analysis.
+We plot the time series of the U.S. unemployment rate, the S\&P 500 price and the oil price together with the standard transformations proposed by \cite{mccracken2016fred} to remove the obvious non-stationarities.
+Using only the last observation of the differenced data obviously results in a loss of information and cannot identify the cyclical dynamic patterns.

+Formally, we have a sequence of stationary vector valued processes $\{x_0,...,x_t\}$ where we set $x_t$ to the stationary transformation of $I_t$ at time $t$, i.e. typically an increment.
+Our goal is to estimate a functional mapping $h$ that transforms the time-series $x_t$ into ``state processes'' $h_t=h(x_0,...,x_t)$ for $t=1,...,T$.
+The simplest transformation is to simply take the last increment, that is $h^{\Delta}_t=h^{\Delta}(x_0,...,x_t)=x_t$.
+This approach is used in most papers including \cite{gu2018} and neglects the serial dependency structure in $x_t$.

+Macroeconomic time series variables are strongly cross-sectionally dependent, that is, there is redundant information which could be captured by some form of factor model.
+A cross-sectional dimension reduction is necessary as the number of time-series observations in our macroeconomic panel is of a similar magnitude as the number of cross-sectional observations. \cite{ludvigson2007} advocate the use of PCA to extract a small number $K_h$ of factors which is a special case of the function $h^{\text{PCA}}(x_0,...,x_t)=W_x x_t$ for $W_x \in \mathbbm R^{p \times K_h}$.
+This aggregates the time series to a small number of latent factors that explain the correlation in the innovations in the time series, but PCA cannot identify the current state of the economic system which depends on the dynamics.

-Recurrent Neural Networks are a family of neural networks for processing sequences of data.
-They transform a sequence of input variables to another output sequence, with the same set of parameters at each step.
-A vanilla RNN model takes the current input variable $x_t$ and the previous hidden state $h_{t-1}$ and performs a non-linear transformation to get the current state $h_t$.
+RNNs are a family of neural networks for processing sequences of data.
+They estimate non-linear time-series dependencies for vector valued sequences in a recursive form.
+A vanilla RNN model takes the current input variable $x_t$ and the previous hidden state $h^{\text{RNN}}_{t-1}$ and performs a non-linear transformation to get the current state $h_t^{\text{RNN}}$.